Shaukataliii/atomic-habits-lessons/README.md

 ### 9. Your task is the one where you get better results than the average person, putting in the same effort.

 ### 10. If you can’t find a single quality that gives you exceptional results, look for a combination.

+### 11. When you can't win by being better, win by being different.